 The Bushee Foundation provides up to four years of aid for students enrolled in a full-time undergraduate degree program.
 Recipients who successfully complete their freshman year may reapply for continued financial aid in subsequent years of an undergraduate degree program.

 Applicants will be invited to a personal interview with the Bushee Foundation directors during May or June between their freshman and sophomore years in college.
 Applicants are required to have an interview with the directors prior to their senior year in college in order to be eligible for a scholarship in their senior year.

 The amount of an award is based on demonstrated financial need with an additional award for grade point averages over 3.5.

-Completed applications must be submitted by May 1st.
+Completed online applications must be submitted by May 1st.
 Incomplete or late applications will not be considered.

 In order for the Foundation to consider an application, it must include the following:

 Successful applicants will be notified by mid-July.
 Grant letters are sent to the student’s home address along with Certificates of Award/Eligibility.
 These certificates need to be signed by the student and the College Bursar or Financial Aid Officer and returned to the Foundation office before a grant check made payable to the college may be issued.
 Scholarship funds may be applied against tuition, board, and school supplies.

 Florence Evans Bushee Foundation, Inc. is administered at Hemenway & Barnes LLP, 75 State Street, 16th Floor, Boston, Massachusetts.
 All Florence Evans Bushee Foundation correspondence should be directed to:

 Hemenway & Barnes LLP